md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Data-driven planning tools.
 * Citizen engagement technologies.

-Such innovations should complement existing institutions and support better service delivery.
+Such innovations should complement existing institutions and support better service delivery [10,11,17,20,21,32,52,57,61,68,69,82].

-### International Leadership and Collaboration
+## International Leadership and Collaboration

-AI governance is a global challenge that benefits from international cooperation.
+AI governance is a global challenge that benefits from international cooperation [1,15,19,27].

 By 2041, Bangladesh may seek to strengthen its role within international discussions on: